 Let’s be honest and accurate on our raw materials.
 You deserve this.

-Fabric: 100% organic linen, GOTS-certified, whitewashed using hydrogen peroxide (thread oxygenation without solvent or heavy metals), no colouring.
-Origin: linen cultivated in Normandie (France) and knitted in France.
+- 100% organic linen, GOTS-certified, whitewashed using hydrogen peroxide (thread oxygenation without solvent or heavy metals), no colouring.
+Origin: linen cultivated in Normandie (France), spun in Poland, and knitted in France.

-Thread: 100% organic and GOTS-certified cotton.
-Origin: cotton cultivated and threaded in the Netherlands.
+Thread: 100% organic and GOTS-certified cotton, dye-free for the version without dyes and dyed black for the black version Origin: cotton cultivated in Egypt and threaded in the Netherlands.

-Bias: 100% organic and GOTS-certified cotton.
+Bias: 100% organic and GOTS-certified cotton, dye-free for the version without dyes and dyed black for the black version.
 Origin : cotton cultivated in India, Benin or Tanzania.
 Bias manufactured in France.

 Label : 100% organic and GOTS-certified cotton.
 Origin: cotton threaded in Italy, labels manufactured and printed in France.

-Our linen t-shirt is certified GOTS (Global Organic Textile Standard) which bans the use of heavy metals, but also unacceptable working conditions.
+The fabric used is GOTS-certified (Global Organic Textile Standard), a certification that bans the use of heavy metals, but also unacceptable working conditions.

 This certification was established 12 ago and is, to date, the only one that can certify that a fabric is organic.